VFrancescon/coil_manipulator/README.md

 Only needing to link_libraries in the CMAKE.
 ```

-Else, you can just run `make` optionally specifying which executable to compile specifically.
+Else, you can just run `make` optionally specifying which executable to compile.
 Example: `make initial_test` or `make all`

+The Doxygen documentation can be built with `make Doxygen`.
+Once built, it can be accessed by opening the index.html file generated with your favourite browser.

+E.g. (assuming you are in build/ and have compiled the project fully):

+`firefox docs/html/index.html`

 # Features
 * Completely C/C++ Based